Friday, January 29, 2016

 a red plaid dress shirt for hubby with two silk ties ($10 total),

-A new to me book, and a stuffed animal pattern - I think the chickens would make a fun gift for my mother!
+A new to me book, and a stuffed animal pattern.

 I also found a couple of yards of fabric ($6) to re-cover den cushions, and a crochet afghan ($5) to toss over the rocking chair.

-A fun way to kill an hour on my way home, and I bought only things I thought I could really use.
-That's the hidden trouble with thrift shopping - bringing home more clutter.
-But since I purge regularly and only look for things I can use, I feel pretty good about this haul!
+It was a fun way to spend an hour on my way home, and I bought only things I thought I could really use.
 What about you, done any thrifting lately?

 Wednesday, January 20, 2016